 Cranky: Call that an ending?
 Looks like a cheap stunt setting up the story for the sequel!

-Eternal Darkness plays a twist of this one by showing a screen claiming you beat the game, with a promotional poster of "Eternal Darkness: Sanity's Redemption" at the end of a chapter (as part of the game's devotion to messing with the player directly).
+Plays a twist of this one by showing a screen claiming you beat the game, with a promotional poster of "Eternal Darkness: Sanity's Redemption" at the end of a chapter (as part of the game's devotion to messing with the player directly).

-A more direct example is the presence of a fifth, unknown Ancient which has been confirmed by Word Of God.
+A more direct example is the presence of a fifth, unknown Ancient which has been confirmed by Word of God.

 Halo 3 showed the presumed-dead Master Chief and Cortana drifting through space toward an inhabited planet.